dawngerpony/dawngerpony/README.md

 My name is Dawn, and my pronouns are "she" and "her".

 I'm a software engineer living in London, UK, working for [Kobalt Music](https://github.com/ktech-org/).
+You can read a little more about me in this 2019 article from our company engineering blog: [A Day in the Life: Dawn James (Principal Engineer)](https://medium.com/kobalt-music-group/a-day-in-the-life-dawn-james-principal-engineer-661c72836989)

 ## 📫 How to reach me